jmathtech/jmathtech/README.md

 - <a href="https://noelcustoms.shop">NoelCustoms.shop</a>

 <hr />
 - 🔭 I’m currently working on ...
-Youtube & Building a Web Dev Portfolio on [Majestik Magik](https://www.majestikmagik.com)
+Youtube & Building a Web Dev Portfolio on <a href="https://www.majestikmagik.com" alt="Majestik Magik - Web Design">Majestik Magik</a>
 - 🌱 I’m currently learning ...
 Python, Next.js and React.js
 - 👯 I’m looking to collaborate on ...
 Next.js projects
 - 🤔 I’m looking for help with ...
 AI Prompt Engineering